Meesaan/enigma.github.io/_pages/about.md

 *Data cleaning, manipulation and explorative data analysis (visual and statistical) with Pandas.*

-*DATA VISUALIZATION with Matplotlib, Seaborn and Plotly.*
+*Data visualisation with Matplotlib, Seaborn and Plotly.*

 *Supervised data modeling  with SKlearn such as; Regression, Logistic Regression, KNN, SVM, Decision trees, Random Forests, Ensemble methods, Naive Bayes, boosting and bagging.
 Along with in-depth explanation.*